Lake Rerewhakaaitu: Geography

 At a mean autumn height of 434.9 m above sea level the lake is highest and southernmost of the Rotorua Te Arawa lakes.
 Occupying a shallow basin, it is mostly surrounded by farming pasture; although over the past few decades, exotic and indigenous forest cover has begun to appear.

 Water Flow

-The lake is feed by the Awaroa and Mangakino Streams.
+The lake is fed by the Awaroa and Mangakino Streams.
 The lake has no permanent outflow, as it is above the water table of much of the surrounding land (perched by perhaps up to 5 m except at north-eastern side), but has an artificial overflow channel to the south east to control the maximum height.
 Also, when the lake is high, water can flow down the Mangaharakeke Stream due to these water table issues.
 Further the Awaroa Stream is ephemeral.

 It is believed that the springs at the head of Te Kauae Stream are sourced from the lake as part of 442 L/s ground water outflow from its catchment into that of Lake Rotomahana to its north-west.
 Groundwater also flows south-east of the lake into the Rangitaiki River catchment.